bouquet2/bouquet2/README.md

   * The OCI part is mainly to use the Always Free Tier which is why these parts are not added.
 I don't trust it enough to use it as a control plane node.
 If that changes, I will add it.
 * Control plane and worker internal roundrobin load-balancing does not support automatic failover.
   * I will add a Deployment that watches over the Ingress resources and removes the DNS record of the node if it is down.
-* The OpenEBS part is not added yet.
-I will add it when I push this to production.

 ## Setup